YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     GetValBAry(idx uint) (*[]byte, error)

-- If :code:`idx` is greater than :code:`elemsAlloc`, return a zero length byte array and a return code of INSUFFSUBS.
+- If :code:`idx` is greater than :code:`elemsAlloc`, return a zero length byte array and an error return of INSUFFSUBS.
 - If the :code:`len_used` field of the :code:`C.ydb_buffer_t`
-  structure specified by :code:`idx` is greater than its :code:`len_alloc` field (owing to a previous INVSTRLEN error), return a byte array containing the :code:`len_alloc` bytes at :code:`buf_addr` and a return code of INVSTRLEN.
+  structure specified by :code:`idx` is greater than its :code:`len_alloc` field (owing to a previous INVSTRLEN error), return a byte array containing the :code:`len_alloc` bytes at :code:`buf_addr` and an error return of INVSTRLEN.
 - Otherwise, return a byte array containing the :code:`len_used` bytes at :code:`buf_addr`.